Bypass navigation bar

 Compare that to what you’d pay elsewhere!
 See our tuition rates for tuition according to your place of residency.

 Faculty members have relevant academic degrees, certifications and professional experience so they can relate to challenges you’ll face on the job.
 Instructors work with you one-on-one, encouraging you and helping you to succeed in your training and career.
-See profiles of our EMS faculty members
+See profiles of Brookhaven College EMS faculty members

 The Commission on Accreditation of Allied Health Education Programs awarded accreditation to the Brookhaven College EMS program in 2008.
 The Committee on Accreditation of Educational Programs for the EMS Professions and CAAHEP’s board of directors recognize the program’s compliance with nationally established accreditation standards.
 Brookhaven College’s EMS program is also accredited through the Texas Department of State Health Services.